TechieBelle/TechieBelle/README.md

 ## About Me 🚀

 I’m Folashade Bello Blessing, a computer science student and aspiring software engineer passionate about building tech solutions that make a real impact.
 I’m currently diving deep into full-stack development, with a growing love for web development, database management, and UI/UX design.
-Every day, I push myself to learn, experiment, and refine my skills in Python, JavaScript, C++, and digital design—because I believe that technology has the power to change lives.
+Every day, I push myself to learn, experiment, and refine my skills in Python, JavaScript, C++, and digital design because I believe that technology has the power to change lives.

 My dream?
 To become a skilled software engineer who not only builds great products but also helps others grow in their journey.
 Whether it’s through problem-solving, collaboration, or mentorship, I’m here to create, learn, and make an impact, one line of code at a time.